Advanced Specialty Certificate in Community Care Licensing

 - Bachelor's Degree completed, or Diploma completed (other post-secondary credentials in related areas may also be considered; for example: Early Childhood Education, Infant and Toddler, and Special Needs Certificates completed)

-- Three years of relevant experience (early childhood educator, residential care worker, nurse etc.)
+- Three years of relevant experience (early childhood educator, residential care worker, nurse, social worker, etc.)

 - Original Official Transcripts from all post-secondary institutions attended (sealed by issuing institution)